engin100/980/labs/lab-1.md

    *[IDE]: Integrated Development Environment

 5. Make sure the correct board is connected under the "Tools" menu.
-The board should be "Arduino Nano".
+The board should be "Arduino Nano Every".
 You might have to change the selected port if the IDE is failing to find the board.

 <div class="primer-spec-callout warning" markdown="1">
-Do not continue to the next section unless you can see your Arduino Nano and its port in your Arduino IDE, and there are LED(s) on its board that are lit up.
+Do not continue to the next section unless you can see your Arduino Nano Every and its port in your Arduino IDE, and there are LED(s) on its board that are lit up.
 </div>

 ### 2. LED Blink